 Type: Blended Scotch Whisky

-Ageing barrels: Ex-Bourbon First Fill, ex-Sherry and ex-Pedro Ximénez
+Ageing casks: Ex-Bourbon First Fill, ex-Sherry and ex-Pedro Ximénez

 Additional coloring: No